mattwach/light_bulb_changer/README.md

        regulator will help keep the noise off the 5V electronics  I went with 500+ uF on the input side and another 100 uF on the output side, which is likely overkill.
-   16. **Connectors** for the PS2 thumstick and motor wire.
+   16. **Connectors** for the PS2 thumbstick and motor wire.
 I used standard 2.54mm pitch headers.
 Anything you have could work.